adewaleoshikoya2021/main/README.md

 2. You will log into bastion host and run the following:
 ` gcloud auth login `
 3. That will either redirect to google login page or will provide link to login.
-4. After your gloud has been authenticated, you will need to request command to obtain .kube from the K8S admin.
+4. After your gloud has been authenticated, you will need run:
+`gcloud container clusters get-credentials fuchicorp-cluster --zone us-central1-a --project imperial-sphere-239820 `

 5. You are then all set, run ` kubectl get nodes ` or ` kubectl get namespaces ` to test your access.